 When it comes to marketing, national food holidays and restaurants are the perfect match.
-Every year, there are hundreds of national food holidays that encourage people across the United States to band together in shared affection for everything from pretzels (April 26) to dumplings ( September 25).
+Every year, there are hundreds of national food holidays that encourage people across the country to band together and share affection for everything from tater tots (February 2) to tacos (October 4).

 Seasonal marketing matters

 One thing that’s certain is that our world is constantly changing.
 People’s lives, technology, food ingredients, trends and diner behaviors are forever evolving.
 And although a business plan may seem constant, restaurants should never forget about their diners’ current reality when it comes to marketing.